-AP source: Buffalo Bills agree to hire McDermott as coach
+Buffalo Bills agree to hire Sean McDermott as coach

 Lynn was considered an initial front-runner to take over on a permanent basis, before the Bills began leaning toward McDermott, who was the first candidate the team interviewed.
 The Bills also interviewed Arizona Cardinals offensive coordinator Harold Goodwin and Seattle Seahawks defensive coordinator Kris Richard.

-The Panthers enjoyed four straight seasons of being ranked in the NFL's top 10 in fewest yards allowed before taking a step back this season.
+Under McDermott, the Panthers enjoyed four straight seasons of being ranked in the NFL's top 10 in fewest yards allowed before taking a step back this season.

 Carolina finished 21st in yards allowed, giving up 500-plus yards three times.
 The pass defense particularly suffered a drop-off following the loss of star defensive back Josh Norman, who signed with Washington in free agency.
 Carolina's defense was also weakened once star linebacker Luke Kuechly missed the final six games with a concussion.